 The residency program is one calendar year in length from August 1st to July 31st.
-The stipend is $30,000 and will be paid out on a monthly basis.
+The stipend is $40,000 and will be paid out on a monthly basis.
 Compensation is not contingent upon productivity of the resident.
 Benefits associated with this appointment are defined in the policies of Duke University.
-The resident will be given the opportunity to purchase health insurance..
+The resident will be given the opportunity to purchase health insurance through the Payroll and Benefits Service Center.
 If the resident should choose to decline, proof of health insurance coverage must be provided.

-Ten days of vacation and ten sick days are provided to the resident.
-In addition, there will be 8 recognized holidays in which the clinics will be closed: New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, and Christmas Day.
-Vacation days can be used at the resident’s discretion, but they must be requested sixty (60) days in advance so that scheduling changes can be accommodated.
+Fourteen days of vacation and ten sick days are provided to the resident.
+These vacation days include those on which the involved clinics are normally closed: New Year’s Holiday, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Day after Thanksgiving, Christmas Eve and Christmas Day.
+If the clinic is closed, provision of these vacations days is automatic and does not require approval or submission of a leave request form.
+The additional 5 vacation days can be used at the resident’s discretion, but they must be requested sixty (60) days in advance so that scheduling changes can be accommodated.
 In addition to the aforementioned vacation days, the resident will be expected to see patients if/when the residency director is not in clinic.